 Allegan (Hotel Prices & Photos)

 Allegan is an ideal weekend getaway in Western Michigan for outdoors lovers.
 The town is in the Allegan State Game Reserve and a haven for fishermen, boaters, hikers, and swimmers.
 It has a historic small-town charm, and one of the biggest county fairs in the entire U.S. takes place here.
 Visit the Allegan Farmers Market, catch a live music performance at the riverfront gazebo, or check out one of the Christmas events if you visit in December.
-The Allegan Antiques Market, Wild West Ranch, and Something Sweet are also worth stopping by in town.
-Book your stay at Delano Mansion Inn, a romantic Bed and Breakfast with just 6 beautifully decorated rooms, just a short drive away from Lake Michigan.
+The Allegan Antiques Market, Wild West Ranch, and Something Sweet is also worth stopping by in town.

 Tecumseh (Hotel Prices & Photos)